earthtoolsmaker/website/content/posts/bear-identification-with-metric-learning-guide/index.md

 ![Best Model Embeddings](./images/evaluation/best/umap_epoch_75.png)
 *Visualizing the Learned Metric Space: Clusters have emerged*

+This robust model excels in identifying bears with exceptional accuracy, even in disjoint and open set scenarios, representing a significant advancement over the existing solution developed by BearID.
+Additionally, we opted to forego the face alignment stage, deeming it unnecessary due to the superior performance of our current approach.

 ## Conclusion

 In this guide, we've detailed the development of an open-source, state-of-the-art model tailored for animal re-identification, specifically targeting brown bear faces.
-The comprehensive system, crafted for deployment by The BearID Project to monitor bear populations in Canada, represents a significant step forward in wildlife conservation efforts.
+The comprehensive system, crafted for deployment by [The BearID Project](https://bearresearch.org) to monitor bear populations in Canada, represents a significant step forward in wildlife conservation efforts.
 With its adaptable design, this technology stands poised to transcend species boundaries, offering potential applications across diverse ecosystems.
 The scalability and versatility of the model hold promise for advancing conservation endeavors on a global scale.